ATTENTION

 Prostate Cancer Radiation Therapy

 Beth Israel Deaconess Medical Center (BIDMC) prostate specialists have decades of experience in effectively diagnosing and treating prostate cancer.
 Prostate care doctors sometimes use radiation to treat prostate cancer.
-Your care team may recommend radiation therapy in combination with other treatments such as surgery.
+Your care team may recommend radiation therapy in combination with other treatments such as hormonal therapy and surgery.

 Types of Radiation Therapy for Prostate Cancer